Efficient Background Modeling Based on Sparse Representation and Outlier Iterative Removal: Sparse outlier iterative removal algorithm

-We have to insist that, the solution may not be the ground truth.
-As mentioned above, the process is influenced by the property of the video.
-The performance in Section \ref{sec5} will show that, the solution is pretty close to the ground truth if only the video is not so bad.
+We have to point out that the derived solution may not be the ground truth, and is influenced by the property of the video.
+The experiments in Section \ref{sec5} will show that the solution is pretty close to the ground truth if the video quality is not too poor.